tommythetechie/just-build-websites/README.md

 * ##### Find a local issue that's important to you, and make a brochure site that supports your stance
 * ##### Make a game powered by web tech (Maybe even participate in a [game jam](http://www.indiegamejams.com/))
 * ##### Explore generative art
-* Challenge yourself to make a site under a certain kb limit
 * ##### Identify a need you have in your daily life and make a web app that addresses it
 * ##### Create a custom "start page" for new tabs in your browser.
 Perhaps use APIs to fetch information that's tailored to your interests.
 * ##### Make a beautiful website using only text, no images